lmiller1990/vue-testing-handbook/src/components-with-props.md

 ## A Second Test

-Let's make an assertion on the other possible state: when `isAdmin` is `true`:
+Let's make an assertion on the other possible state, when `isAdmin` is `true`:

 ```js
 import { shallowMount } from '@vue/test-utils'